 Inside: How to make the most of 3 days in Algarve Portugal including the best Algarve beaches, a perfect room with a view, and two Algarve tours you can’t miss.

 It’s the southernmost region of continental Portugal and one of the most sought-after holiday destinations in all of Europe…with good reason.

-In 2017, the Algarve region saw an estimated 7.1 million tourists, and recent studies have named it one of the best places in the world to retire.
+In the pre-Covid days, the Algarve region saw an estimated 7.1 million tourists annually, and recent studies have named it one of the best places in the world to retire.

 And today, it is on this same coastline that Portugal welcomes the majority of its annual visitors.

 Not surprisingly, no trip to Portugal would be complete without a visit to the Algarve.